-The Chinese casinos listed below are all licensed, well regulated, and offer games in Renminbi (RMB/CYN) currency.
+The China online casinos on our list are all licensed, well regulated, and many of them also offer games in Renminbi (RMB/CYN) currency.
 They also have both traditional and simplified Chinese websites and software.

 China says no to Google, Twitter and online gambling; Image credit: TrinityNews.ie